What Is KICKSTART ONLINE INSTITUTE (KSOI)?

 What Courses Are Available?

-MCC offers a variety of course options through Kickstart Online.
-View the 2023-2024 Course Schedule to identify what course is best for you.
+View the 2024-2025 Course Schedule to begin planning what course is best for you.

 Ready to Enroll